 Research creates the knowledge required to innovate and create new solutions and technologies.
 Commercialization is one way new discoveries make their way to you.
 Spinoff companies are formed to transfer research discoveries directly, while UAlberta research discoveries can also be licensed to a non UAlberta company to develop and market.

 Our dedicated commercialization arm and business accelerator is TEC Edmonton—a non-profit joint venture between UAlberta and the Edmonton Economic Development Corporation.
 Since 2013, it has been ranked one of the world's top university business incubators.
-In 2018 it was named world’s 3rd best university linked business incubator
+In 2018 it was named world’s 3rd best university linked business incubator.
+Learn more, visit TEC Edmonton.

 Company growth and success.
 Not just creation

 We don’t just focus on creating companies—that’s the “easier” part.
 We focus on helping new companies succeed via various entrepreneurial supports and resources.
-The evidence our approach is working is demonstrated by the fact we have 100 research driven spin-offs still operational.
-Learn more about UAlberta's entrepreneurship supports and services.
+The evidence our approach is working is demonstrated by the fact we have 130+ research driven spin-offs still operational.